 The Frist Art Museum is open to the public, with required advance timed ticketing.
 In alignment with Nashville Mayor John Cooper’s Roadmap for Reopening Nashville, our current health, procedural, and cleaning protocols and restrictions are outlined below.

-The higher-touch areas in the building, including the Martin ArtQuest Gallery, café, gift shop, and auditorium will remain closed, and there will be no group tours in the first stage of reopening.
+The Martin ArtQuest Gallery and auditorium are closed temporarily, and we are currently not offering group tours.
+The café is open on a limited basis offering beverages only during limited hours.
 Some public programs, such as tours, lectures, and other events, will continue to be offered in online-only form.
 To register, please visit the event page for the desired program.
 See a complete list of current exhibitions here.

 New health, procedural, and cleaning protocols

 - In an effort to create a contactless visitor experience and promote effective physical distancing, advance timed tickets, which allow for scheduled viewing of the exhibitions, will be required and available for purchase exclusively HERE during the first stage of the Frist’s reopening.

 - Frist Art Museum members will also need to obtain advance timed tickets, but there will be no charge.

 - Every Monday, reservations for a new week will become available.
 Advance timed tickets may be purchased up to three weeks in advance.
 New memberships may also be purchased online.

 - In the first stage, forty tickets will be available every half-hour (80 per hour) without exceeding a 176-guest limit in the combined gallery space of 21,000 square feet, a ratio recommended by the Association of Art Museum Directors and aligned with Metro Nashville’s guidelines of opening entertainment and cultural venues.